-The Samsung 990 EVO Plus is a relatively new addition to the list of Samsung SSDs.
+The Samsung 990 EVO Plus is a relatively new addition to the Samsung SSD lineup.
 It is a DRAMless SSD focused on low-end or average users.
-Although it’s a Gen 5.0 drive but utilizes half of the bandwidth because it just uses two Gen 5 lanes.
-There are many other competitors to the 990 EVO Plus but we are comparing it with the 990 Pro because of its competitive price while being a Gen 5.0 SSD.
+Although it’s a Gen 5.0 drive, it utilizes half of the bandwidth because it just uses two Gen 5 lanes.
+There are many other competitors to the 990 EVO Plus, but we are comparing it with the 990 Pro because of its competitive price while being a Gen 5.0 SSD.
 The performance numbers of both look almost similar.

 Summary

-Samsung 990 Pro is expensive and focused towards the performance enthusiasts.
+Samsung 990 Pro is expensive and focused on performance enthusiasts.
 It offers the best possible on the PCIe 4.0 generation interface.
-The 990 EVO Plus targets the low-end and average audience with its cheaper price and DRAM-Less design.
+The 990 EVO Plus targets the low-end and average audience with its cheaper price and DRAM-less design.

 Theoretical Specifications